ebtezcan/Apple-Google-NLP-Analysis/README.md

-# Decyphering the Public Opinion on Apple
+# Deciphering the Public Opinion on Apple
 ## Conducting a Twitter sentiment analysis for the SXSW Conference
 &nbsp;